This post may contain affiliate links. Please read my disclosure and privacy policy.

 Start by removing the pits from 8 ounces of Medjool dates.
 I use a food scale to weigh these as I remove the pits, but you can also press them tightly into a measuring cup.
 (One tightly packed cup of pitted dates weighs about 8 ounces.)

-Add the pitted dates to the bowl of a 12-cup food processor fitted with an S-blade, along with the almond butter, cocoa powder or cacao powder, collagen peptides, and salt.
+Add the pitted dates to the bowl of a 12-cup food processor fitted with an S-blade, along with the peanut butter, cacao powder, collagen peptides, and salt.
 Secure the lid and pulse for about 60 seconds, until the mixture sticks together and looks like sticky cookie dough.

 Note: Don’t over-process the dough, or it might become greasy.
 As soon as the mixture sticks together when pressed between your fingers, it’s ready!